mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-deactivate-all.markdown

-title: django.utils.translation deactivate_all code examples
+title: django.utils.translation deactivate_all Example Code
 category: page
 slug: django-utils-translation-deactivate-all-examples
-sortorder: 500011495
+sortorder: 500011500
 toc: False
 sidebartitle: django.utils.translation deactivate_all
-meta: Python example code for the deactivate_all function from the django.utils.translation module of the Django project.
+meta: Python example code for the deactivate_all callable from the django.utils.translation module of the Django project.

-deactivate_all is a function within the django.utils.translation module of the Django project.
+deactivate_all is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-cms